sitscholl/topoclim/README.md

 and explanations for the article **XXX**.
 We included the code that was used to calculate the results presented in the article, together with datasets that allow everyone to run the present code.
-This document describes the calculation of daily topoclimatic air temperature during April 2019 for South Tyrol.
+This document describes the calculation of daily topoclimatic air temperature at the example of April 2019 for the study area South Tyrol.
+Additionally, we also provide the results from our validation, including the comparison between measured and modeled air temperature and the comparison between observed and modeled phenological timing.

 ## Installation